Lithium–silicon battery: Silicon-graphite composite electrodes

-Group14 Technologies has patented a silicon-carbon composite SCC55™, which enables 50% more in fully lithiated volumetric energy density than graphite used in conventional lithium-ion battery anodes.
-SCC55™ has been tested and validated by battery manufacturers Farasis and StoreDot, the latter of which found that SCC55™ could be charged to 80% capacity in 10 minutes.
-Group14’s investors and customers include Porsche AG, Amperex Technology Limited, Showa Denko and SK materials.
-However, the original venture capital investor, OVP Venture Partners of Bellevue, WA remains the company's largest shareholder.

-In May 2022, Porsche AG led Group14’s $400M Series C round and announced plans to produce lithium-silicon battery cells with Group14’s technology in Germany in 2024 to help power their new electric vehicles.
-Group14 plans to use Porsche’s funding to accelerate the development of their second U.S. factory to supply a minimum of 600,000 EVs annually.
+Group14 Technologies has patented a silicon-carbon composite SCC55, which enables 50% more in fully lithiated volumetric energy density than graphite used in conventional lithium-ion battery anodes.
+SCC55 has been tested and validated by battery manufacturers Farasis and StoreDot, the latter of which found that SCC55 could be charged to 80% capacity in 10 minutes.
+In May 2022, Porsche AG announced plans to produce lithium-silicon battery cells with Group14's technology in Germany in 2024 to help power their new electric vehicles.
+Group14 plans to use Porsche's funding to accelerate the development of their second U.S. factory to supply a minimum of 600,000 EVs annually.
+In January 2024, Group14 announced that through its partnership with Amperex Technology Limited, they had over 1 million smartphones in China (Honor) using its technology.

+In 2015, Tesla CEO Elon Musk claimed that silicon in Model S batteries increased the car's range by 6%.
 On September 22, 2020, Tesla revealed its plans for gradually increasing the amounts of silicon in its future batteries, focusing on the anodes.
 Tesla's approach is to encapsulate the silicon particles with an elastic, ion-permeable coating.
 In this way, the silicon-swelling concern is accommodated, thereby enabling the desired increase in battery capacity to be achieved.
 Overall battery life expectancy is expected to remain unimpacted by this change.
 The reason for the gradual (instead of sudden) increases in silicon usage is to enable testing and confirmation of the stepwise changes.

-In September, 2021 Sila announced that it had begun shipping its first product, and that it had been incorporated in Whoop 4.0.
+Alternatively, a study has shown the possibility of increasing the silicon oxide content to 90% using graphene nanotubes, also known as single-wall carbon nanotubes, which create long, flexible, conductive, strong nanobridges between silicon particles and hold them together during charge/discharge cycles.